zhcmeng/smolagents/docs/source/guided_tour.md

 Transformers comes with a default toolbox for empowering agents, that you can add to your agent upon initialization with argument `add_base_tools = True`:

 - **DuckDuckGo web search***: performs a web search using DuckDuckGo browser.
 - **Python code interpreter**: runs your the LLM generated Python code in a secure environment.
-This tool will only be added to [`JsonAgent`] if you initialize it with `add_base_tools=True`, since code-based agent can already natively execute Python code
+This tool will only be added to [`ToolCallingAgent`] if you initialize it with `add_base_tools=True`, since code-based agent can already natively execute Python code
 - **Transcriber**: a speech-to-text pipeline built on Whisper-Turbo that transcribes an audio to text.

 You can manually use a tool by calling the [`load_tool`] function and a task to perform.